brewkit/docs/architecture/README.md

-## Component Structure
+## Component File Structure

 Styles and types should be in their own files, separate from the meat of the component itself.
-So your typical file breakdown should look something like this:
+So your typical file structure should look something like this:

 ```
 |- components